 - If you have a fever, a sore throat, a cold, and/or sudden loss of smell and/or taste, stay home and make an appointment for a test!

 - Keep 1.5-meter distance with others at all times

 - Use paper tissues to blow your nose

 - Wear a facemask in indoor public places

 To be sure and to prevent more people from being infected you should do the following: call 0800-1202 to make a free test appointment (please note, really only do this in case of complaints).

 The GGD will give you an appointment at a location near you.
 During the test a sample will be taken from your throat and nose.

 - Stay home until you have the results

 After the test you will go home and stay there until you have the results.
 If it is negative, you can participate in all activities again.
 Positive?
 The GGD will tell you what to do next.

 Fire should not be on the guestlist for your room.
-Therefore, the Fire brigade of Groningen has created an English website with information about what you can do to prevent a fire and what you can do when there is a fire in your room/building.
+Therefore, the Fire brigade of Groningen has created an English leaflet with information about what you can do to prevent a fire and what you can do when there is a fire in your room/building.